3 Terms | 1 Year Full-Time

 Fixed Tuition Guarantee Benefits:

 It’s not always possible to come to campus.
 However, there are a variety of ways to see buildings and spaces, interact with current students, and ask staff questions no matter where you are.
-Check out the virtual experiences to make connections and learn what it is like to be part of the University.
+Check out our virtual experiences to make connections and learn what it is like to be part of the University.